KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 Construct resonance hits as many times as there are constructs

 **Evidence:**
-[Video:](https://youtu.be/6mUqRTjVgBE) With 1 Stele and 2 geo constructs, there are 3 instances of geo damage on the ruin guard per pulse
+[Video:](https://youtu.be/6mUqRTjVgBE) With 1 Stele and 2 Geo Constructs, there are 3 instances of geo damage on the ruin guard per pulse

 **Significance:**
-The greater the number of geo constructs on the field the more damage resonance will deal (of course counting on the fact that each resonance hits the target)
+The greater the number of Geo Constructs on the field the more damage resonance will deal (of course counting on the fact that each resonance hits the target)

 **Finding 2:**
-The resonance produced by each Stele is independant of each other
+The resonance produced by each Stele is independent of each other.

 **Evidence**
-This was tested using two steles and one geo construct.
-As can be seen clearly from the [targetless example](https://youtu.be/5tU76Qn7V_U), the geo construct pulses twice in 2s - once for each steele.
+This was tested using two steles and one Geo Construct.
+As can be seen clearly from the [targetless example](https://youtu.be/5tU76Qn7V_U), the Geo Construct pulses twice in 2s - once for each Stele.
 This is further shown in the [example with a target](https://youtu.be/naC-dy0jECw).
-There are two Steles present, A and B as well as one geo construct C. As shown, the pulses AC and BC hit separately in a 2s window, each doing two instances of damage for a total of 4 instances of damage in 2s.
+There are two Steles present, A and B as well as one Geo Construct C. As shown, the pulses AC and BC hit separately in a 2s window, each doing two instances of damage for a total of 4 instances of damage in 2s.

 **Significance:**
-This shows that with c1 Zhongli or during co-op, the presence of more than one Zhongli pillar allows more resonance damage within a given window.
-With b being the resonance damage with one seele in one 2s window and n being the number of steeles, the total resonance damage would be nb.
+This shows that with C1 Zhongli or during Co-Op, the presence of more than one Zhongli pillar allows more resonance damage within a given window.
+With b being the resonance damage with one Stele in one 2s window and n being the number of steeles, the total resonance damage would be nb.
-In other words having two pillars from c1 will double the damage from resonance.
+In other words having two pillars from C1 will double the damage from resonance.

 ### Zhongli RES Shred Lingers